frontenddogma/web-development-glossary/manuscript/f.md

 FTP
 : → File Transfer Protocol

+FTP over SSH
+: The practice of tunneling a normal FTP session over a Secure Shell connection.&nbsp;[†](#w-ftp)

+FTP Secure
+: → FTPS

+FTP-SSL
+: → FTPS

+FTPS
+: An extension to the commonly used File Transfer Protocol (FTP) that adds support for the Transport Layer Security (TLS) and, formerly, the Secure Sockets Layer (SSL, which is now prohibited by RFC&nbsp;7568) cryptographic protocols.
+FTPS should not be confused with the SSH File Transfer Protocol (SFTP), a secure file transfer subsystem for the Secure Shell (SSH) protocol with which it is not compatible; it is also different from FTP over SSH.&nbsp;[†](#w-ftps)

 Fugu
 : A Google project designed to close the capabilities gap between web and native apps.
 Fugu provides or aims to provide APIs that allow web apps to, for example, share information (Web Share API), pick contacts (Contact Picker API), or process OTP messages (SMS Receiver API). ℹ︎&nbsp;[is.gd/Yyn0oQ](https://www.chromium.org/teams/web-capabilities-fugu)